Alzheimer's drug that can slow disease gets backing from FDA advisers

 At a high level, Lilly’s results mirrored those of Leqembi, with both medications showing a modest slowing of cognitive problems in patients with early-stage Alzheimer’s.
 The Indianapolis-based company conducted a 1,700-patient study showing patients who received monthly IV infusions of its drug declined about 35% more slowly than those who got a sham treatment.

+The FDA had been widely expected to approve the drug in March.
+But instead the agency said it would ask its panel of neurology experts to publicly review the company's data, an unexpected delay that surprised analysts and investors.

-But there were differences in the way Lilly tested its drug that raised questions for the FDA.
+Several unusual approaches in how Lilly tested its drug led to the meeting.

-Patients with different tau levels showed varying degrees of benefit in Lilly's study.
-But the company excluded patients with little or no tau, assuming their disease would progress too slowly to show a benefit.

-That exclusion prompted FDA reviewers to question whether the drug’s benefits could be generalized to all patients — as suggested by Lilly — or if the drug should be limited to patients like those studied by the company.

-Panelists said there was enough data from other measures to feel confident that all patients could benefit from the drug, regardless of tau.
+One change was measuring patients' tau, and excluding patients with very low or no levels of the protein.
+But panelists said there was enough data from other measures to feel confident that nearly all patients could benefit from the drug, regardless of their levels.

-Like other drugs in the class, Lilly’s works by clearing a sticky brain plaque called amyloid that's a contributor to Alzheimer's.
-But unlike Leqembi and other drugs studied, Lilly stopped administering the drug to patients once their plaque reached very low levels.
+In another key difference, Lilly studied taking patients off its drug when they reached very low levels of amyloid, a sticky brain plaque that's a contributor to Alzheimer's.

-Lilly scientists have suggested stopping treatment is a key advantage for its drug, which could reduce side effects and costs of long-term use.
-But FDA staff said Lilly provided little data supporting the optimal time to to stop treatment or how quickly patients might need to restart it.
+Lilly scientists suggested stopping treatment is a key advantage for its drug, which could reduce side effects and costs.
+But FDA staff said Lilly provided little data supporting the optimal time to stop or how quickly patients might need to restart treatment.

 Despite those questions, many panelists thought the possibility of stopping doses held promise.

 “It’s a huge cost savings for the society, we’re talking about expensive treatment, expensive surveillance,” said Dr. Tanya Simuni of Northwestern University.
-She and others experts said patients would need to be tracked and tested to see how they fare and if they need to resume treatment.
+She and other experts said patients would need to be tracked and tested to see how they fare and whether they need to resume treatment.

 The main safety issue with donanemab was brain swelling and bleeding, a problem common to all amyloid-targeting drugs.
-The rates reported in Lilly’s study were slightly higher than those reported with competitor Leqembi.
-However, the two drugs were tested in slightly different groups of patients, making it difficult to compare their safety, according to experts.
+Most cases identified in Lilly's trial were mild.

 Three deaths in the donanemab study were linked to the drug, according to the FDA, all involving brain swelling or bleeding.
 One of the deaths was caused by a stroke, a life-threatening complication that occurs more frequently among Alzheimer's patients.